iainhouston/bradford-abbas.uk/README.md

 6.  `vagrant up`

-Website evelopment and maintenance stategy
+Website development and maintenance stategy
 ===============

 Now you'll need to look in the web log post [Overview of the Parish Council website](https://iainhouston.com/bapcoverview/)